tommairs/email-specter/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, except where otherwise noted.

-You are free to use, modify, and distribute this software with proper attribution.
-See [LICENSE](https://github.com/maileroo/email-specter/blob/main/LICENSE) for full details.
+Some files, as listed in the NOTICE file, are subject to the European Union Public License (EUPL) v1.2.
+These files remain under the EUPL, including any modifications made to them.